paul-distefano/graphrag-toolkit/docs/graph-model.md

 openCypher FOR property graphs
 ```

-In some circumstances a statement may include one or more contextual details in addition to, or instead of, any associated facts.
-These contextual details take the same triplet form as facts, but they lack any entity (subject or object) relations, and so are inlined in the statement node.
+In some circumstances a statement may include one or more contextual *details* in addition to, or instead of, any associated facts.
+These contextual details take the same triplet form as facts, but they lack any entity (subject or object) relations, and so are inlined as a property in the statement node.

 Statements are grouped beneath topics (see below).
 Within a particular topic, statements are also joined in a linked list via `PREVIOUS` relationships, making it easy to retrieve previous (and subsequent) statements belonging to the same underlying source.

 Statements act as the primary unit of context for question-answering.
 They are connected transitively to other statements via both facts and topics.

 Statements can, optionally, be embedded, and so can act as higher-level entry points in the graph based on a vector search.
 The vector-guided retriever uses statement embeddings to guide its search strategies.
-Statement embeddings also allow statements to be used in a 'baseline RAG' manner to retrieve relatively small pieces of context for simple questions.
+Statement embeddings also allow statements to be used in a 'baseline RAG' manner to retrieve relatively small pieces of context for answering simple questions.

 #### Topics

 A topic is a theme or area of focus within a specific source document.
 Source documents will typically have several topics.
-For example, one of the source documest in our Neptune documentation example has the following topics:
+For example, one of the source documents in our Neptune documentation example has the following topics:

 ```
 Neptune Analytics
 Loading Graph Data into Amazon Neptune Analytics
 ```

-Topics are scoped to individual source documents so as to provide connectivity across chunks within a single source: it’s common for several chunks from the same source to be connected to the same topic.
+Topics are scoped to individual source documents so as to provide connectivity across chunks within a single source.
+It's common for several chunks from the same source to be connected to the same topic.

-Topics increase connectivity between relevant chunks within a single source, and provide a simple document-level summary mechanism.
+Topics increase *connectivity between relevant chunks within a single source*, and provide a simple document-level summary mechanism.